sadiv/docs/en/docs/api/service/unarchiveChat.md

 HTTP code | Error identifier | Description
 ----- | ----- | -----
-400 | `"ArchiveChatError: cannot archive chat cause last message not found in chat"` | chatID не верен или в чате нет сообщений
+400 | `"ArchiveChatError: cannot archive chat cause last message not found in chat"` | chatID is false or there is no message in the chat

 ## Python request example  {#request-example-python}